Mysterious light spotted all over Texas Friday

-AUSTIN (KXAN) — On Friday, KXAN viewers began asking what they saw in the sky between 7:30 p.m. to 8 p.m.
-Those viewers began sending in video of what appeared to be a fireball in the sky.
+AUSTIN (KXAN) — On Friday, Texans began asking what they saw in the sky between 7:30 p.m. to 8 p.m.
+Videos showed what appeared to be a fireball in the sky.

-The mysterious light stayed in the sky for several seconds with, what appeared to be an explosion during its travels.
-On social media the light was seen from East Texas to Dallas to right here in Central Texas.
+The mysterious light stayed in the sky for several seconds with what appeared to be an explosion during its travels.
+On social media, the light was seen from East Texas to Dallas to Central Texas.

 Video of mysterious light seen in Austin | Courtesy Raul Martinez